 What is bone marrow?

 Bone marrow is the body’s primary producer of these cells.
 The process of producing these cells takes place in stages.
-Bone marrow typically contains both fully mature cells and cells at each stage of development.
-Usually, once the cells are fully mature, they are released from the bone marrow into the bloodstream.
+Marrow typically contains both fully mature cells and cells at each stage of development.
+Usually, once the cells are fully mature, they are released from the marrow into the bloodstream.

 What medical conditions involve bone marrow?